khanhmuy/Winblows-10-Post-Install/README.md

 # winblows-10-post-install

-This project is an all-in-one PowerShell script for [W4RH4WK/Debloat-Windows-10](https://github.com/W4RH4WK/Debloat-Windows-10), plus some extra features
+This project consists of PowerShell scripts for debloating and tweaking Windows 10 after installation, based on [W4RH4WK/Debloat-Windows-10](https://github.com/W4RH4WK/Debloat-Windows-10)

 I have tested these scripts on a Windows 10 Professional 64-Bit (English) virtual machine and multiple real Windows 10 Professional (English) installations.
-Please let [W4RH4WK](https://github.com/W4RH4WK) know if you encounter any issues.
+Please let me or [W4RH4WK](https://github.com/W4RH4WK) know if you encounter any issues.
 Home Edition and different languages are not supported.
 These scripts are intended for tech-savvy administrators, who know what they are doing and just want to automate this phase of their setup.
 If this profile does not fit you, I recommend using a different (more interactive) tool -- and there are a lot of them out there.
 This is by no means a complete set of tweaks for Windows, just some stuff I like to do to my Windows installation to make the thing less fucking annoying, less obtrusive and less resource-hogging.
-If you want a more complete set of tweaks, i recommend installing Winaero Tweaker.

 Also, note that gaming-related apps and services will be removed/disabled.
 If you intend to use your system for gaming, adjust the scripts accordingly.